scieslak/distance_finder/README.md

 # DistanceFinder

 Welcome to DistanceFinder.
-Get distance and travel time between almost any two places on the globe.DistanceFinder uses powerful Google API to deliver reliable results fast and without unnecessary baggage."
+Get distance and travel time between almost any two places on the globe.DistanceFinder uses powerful Google API to deliver reliable results fast and without unnecessary baggage.

 ## Installation